kai824/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 2a.
-Name is invalid.
+System detects invalid inputs.

    * 2a1.
-System displays an error.

-     Use case ends.

-* 2b.
-Email is invalid.

-   * 2b1.
-System displays an error.

-     Use case ends.

-* 2c.
-Required parameters are missing.

-   * 2c1.
 System displays an error.

      Use case ends.